-- · The ignition is on,
+- The ignition is on,

 - · the exterior lamp switch is off and

-- · the parking brake is released.
+- the parking brake is released.

 When the DRL are on, only the front turn signal lamps will be on.
-The headlamps, taillamps, sidemarker and other lamps won't be on.
-Your instrument panel won't be lit up either.
+The headlamps, taillamps, sidemarker and other lamps will not be on.
+Your instrument panel will not be lit up either.